mich2000/smartapp/documentatie/timesheet.md

 * Working on my business layer for the authentication service and a little bit on my data access layer: 2h
 * Working on my business layer and error handling: 3h
 * Working on my web layer and on the errors: 1h30
+* Working a bit on my models: 20m